DANIELA BEVERVANSO

 Artwork and photos - Paola Idrontino

 A-Mar: Arte que Regenera is a multidisciplinary cultural initiative that fosters a dialogue between textile art, marine science, and sustainability.
-Conceived to address pressing issues such as coral bleaching and the environmental impact of the fashion industry, the project encourages reflection on the relationship between humanity and the natural world, with a particular focus on Rio de Janeiro’s coastline.
+Conceived to address pressing issues such as coral bleaching and the fashion industry's environmental impact, the project encourages reflection on the relationship between humanity and the natural world, with a particular focus on Rio de Janeiro’s coastline.

 The initiative offers an immersive experience comprising interactive exhibitions, textile upcycling workshops, panel discussions, and audiovisual content.
-Through these activities, A-Mar seeks to heighten public awareness of contemporary environmental challenges while championing social inclusion and economic empowerment for young people from marginalised communities.
+Through these activities, A-Mar aims to raise public awareness of contemporary environmental challenges and support social inclusion and economic empowerment for young people from marginalised communities.

 Brasilien in Berlin